weesvisje/docs/docs/ios/tutorial/uikit/3-tasks-list-screen.md

 }
 ```

 Let's breakdown what this code does.
 First, we create the variables needed and then initialize them in `viewDidLoad()` .
-To enable background synchronization, we need to call `tryStartSync()` which allows you to control when synchronization occurs.
+To enable background synchronization, we need to call `startSync()` which allows you to control when synchronization occurs.
 For this application we want it to run the entire time the app is in use.

 ```swift
 // These hold references to Ditto for easy access